The Prism Hypothesis: Harmonizing Semantic and Pixel Representations via Unified Autoencoding: Methodology

-To retain the semantic priors of the pretrained teacher while expanding frequency coverage, we apply a \textit{semantic-wise loss} between the unified encoder and the frozen semantic encoder on the lowest $K_{\text{base}}$ frequency bands only.
-Let $\mathbf{f}_s$ and $\mathbf{f}_u$ denote the features from the pretrained-semantic encoders and trainable-unified encoders, respectively.
+\textbf{Semantic Regularization.} To preserve the semantic priors of the pretrained teacher while expanding the representational bandwidth, we apply a \emph{semantic-wise} alignment loss only on the lowest-frequency bands.
+Let $\mathbf{f}_s$ denote features from the frozen pretrained semantic encoder (teacher), and $\mathbf{f}_u$ denote features from the trainable unified encoder (student).
 After frequency decomposition, we obtain band-wise representations $\{\mathbf{f}^k_s\}_{k=0}^{K-1}$ and $\{\mathbf{f}^k_u\}_{k=0}^{K-1}$.
-The semantic alignment is enforced only for the first $K_{\text{base}}$ (low-frequency) bands that encode global structure and object semantics:
+We enforce alignment only for the first $K_{\text{base}}$ low-frequency bands, which primarily encode global structure and category-level semantics, while leaving higher frequency less constrained:

-This restricted alignment ensures that UAE inherits the semantic layout and category-level organization from the teacher in the low-frequency domain, while leaving the remaining high-frequency bands unconstrained for learning modality-specific, pixel-level detail.
-In practice, this selective supervision stabilizes training and encourages the unified encoder to harmonize semantic and pixel representations without collapsing into purely pixel features.
-Noted that in our experiments, we set $K_{\text{base}}=1$ by default.
+This restricted supervision transfers the teacher’s semantic organization to the low-frequency subspace, while leaving higher-frequency bands unconstrained so they can specialize in modality-specific, pixel-level detail.
+Empirically, this selective regularization stabilizes training and mitigates collapse toward purely pixel-driven features.

+\textbf{Frequency Masked Prediction.} During training, we randomly mask a subset of high-frequency tokens to encourage robust inference of missing fine details.
+Let $\mathcal{L}$ and $\mathcal{H}$ denote the index sets of low- and high-frequency components, respectively.
+We construct a masked frequency representation $\tilde{\mathbf{F}}$ as

+where $\mathcal{H}_{\text{mask}} \subseteq \mathcal{H}$ is sampled independently at each iteration.
+That is, selected high-frequency coefficients are set to zero, while low-frequency components remain intact.

+The masked frequency tokens are mapped back to the spatial domain via inverse DCT and fed to the decoder.
+The decoder is trained to reconstruct the full high-fidelity image, including the masked high-frequency details, conditioned only on the preserved low-frequency structure and the remaining visible coefficients.
+This objective encourages the model to infer fine-grained textures and high-frequency signals from global semantic cues, improving robustness and generalization.